billtubbs/game-learner/README.md

 The TD 2 player takes a while to get going but does very well playing against another TD player, reaching a performance that is not far off expert-level after 10,000 games.
 The TD 3 player playing against a random player learns much more slowly but eventually overtakes the player that only plays against the expert.
-This is probably because it experiences a broader range of states including some expert moves that the random player will eventually make 'by accident'.
+This is probably because it experiences a broader range of states including some expert moves that the random player will eventually make 'by accident' (the fact that the random player sometimes makes expert moves is also the reason why the expert player does not always score 100% in the test).